Twenty-two River Valley drug trafficking group members prosecuted, sentenced

 • Brenda Golden Day, 36, of Fort Smith: Sentenced April 1 to five years in prison and $100 special assessment for distribution of more than five grams of methamphetamine.

-Fowlkes said the Bureau of Alcohol, Tobacco, Firearms and Explosives, U.S. Marshals Service, Fort Smith, Greenwood and Paris police departments, Crawford, Logan, and Sebastian County sheriff's offices and 12th and 21st Judicial District Drug Task Force were also involved in this operation, as well as Arkansas State Police and Oklahoma Highway Patrol.
+In addition to the U.S. Drug Enforcement Administration and Federal Bureau of Investigation, the Bureau of Alcohol, Tobacco, Firearms and Explosives; U.S. Marshals Service; Fort Smith, Greenwood and Paris police departments; Crawford, Logan, and Sebastian County sheriff’s offices; and 12th and 21st Judicial District drug task forces also were involved in the operation, as well as Arkansas State Police and Oklahoma Highway Patrol.

+Source: David Clay Fowlkes, acting U.S. attorney for the Western District of Arkansas